 Intent for me is the opening of a brave conversation with the holy in nature.
 It says, This is what I stand for.
 This is what I am summoning.
 This is where I am grateful.
 When you create simple ritual with that intent, it is a way of making visible what has been unseen.
 It is already the materialisation of your longing.
 This communicates to the holy within and beyond, that you are showing up for the encounter.

 Yesterday as I headed up the mountain, I collected a few treasures I found along the way.
-Inspired by Day Schildkret of Morning Altars, I created an altar at the summit in honour of the emerging self, giving thanks for all the conditions of beauty, spaciousness and love which are facilitating her arrival.
+I created an altar at the summit in honour of the emerging self, giving thanks for all the conditions of beauty, spaciousness and love which are facilitating her arrival.
 May you feel renewed and blessed in your healing.
 May that you trust your emerging self.
 May you honour every stage of your unfolding.

 If you’d like to learn more about the relationship between dreaming and waking, consider joining us for our annual Women’s Dreaming Retreat here on beautiful Salt Spring Island.
-For 5 days in November, we will be weaving our night and day worlds together with beauty-making, ceremony, and embodied conversation with nature.
+We will be weaving our night and day worlds together with beauty-making, ceremony, and embodied conversation with nature.